AmarDange/Indo-German/README.md

 - [Favicon.io](https://favicon.io) - to generate the site favicon
 - [Font Awesome](https://fontawesome.com/) - Icons from Font Awesome, used in NavBar and create buttons, like and comment icons
 - [Google Fonts](https://fonts.google.com/) - import font
+- [Lucid Chart](https://www.lucidchart.com/) - Lucid Chart was used to create the data model for the back end.
+- [Cloudinary](https://cloudinary.com/) - Cloudinary is used to host the uploaded images.
 - [Git](https://git-scm.com/) - for version control within VSCode to push the code to GitHub
 - [GitHub](https://github.com/) - for remote repository to store project code
 - [Gitpod](https://gitpod.io) - to host a virtual workspace
 - [Heroku](https://dashboard.heroku.com/login)
 - [ElephantSQL](https://www.elephantsql.com/)
+- [Pillow](https://pypi.org/project/Pillow/9.2.0/) - Python Imaging Library which provides image processing capabilities.
 - Validation:
   - [W3C Validator](https://validator.w3.org/) was used to validate the html
   - [Jigsaw W3 Validator](https://jigsaw.w3.org/css-validator/) was used to validate the css
   - [ESLint](https://eslint.org/) used to validate JSX code
+  - [CI Python Linter](https://pep8ci.herokuapp.com/) - CI Python Linter was used to validate the Python code used and check for warnings/errors.

 ### Frameworks, Libraries and Programs